Ontario Sports Betting

 Sportsbooks Available in Ontario

-Here's a full list of operators that joined Canada's largest market when sports betting went live on April 4, 2022.
+Here's a full list of operators that joined Canada's largest market:

 Run by MGM Resorts International, BetMGM Sportsbook is an attractive option for Canadian bettors with regular in-app promotions, quick payout speeds, and a large variety of sports markets for users to place wagers.
 The easy-to-use mobile and desktop platforms are great for both new and veteran bettors alike.